openshift/oc-mirror/docs/design/v2/operator-filtering-study.md

 * When several channels are specified in the filtering, and a maxVersion is specified for a channel, but that version is not the head of that channel, the head is still included (ignoring user instructions) in an attempt to facilitate cross channel upgrades.
 * constructs a filtered FBC based on the filtered content
 * compares that filtered FBC to the filtered FBC from the previous mirroring: in order to take into account only the delta images.
+* tries to determine GVK or bundle dependencies,  in order to mirror those dependencies as well

 This implementation is not ideal for users, because :
 * the mirrored bundles don't always allow a smooth upgrade of operators